 - Only mown grass should directly over or around an asset

-- Trees and shrubs should be planted at least 5 m from the edge of assets
+- Trees and shrubs should be planted so that the mature canopy and roots are at least 5m from the edge of assets

 Contact Asset Services for plant recommendations or hydraulic investigation to assess the impact of planting: